brunateles/brunateles.github.io/README.md

 === Instructions

+Requirements:
-Requirements: Make sure you have an SSH key setup to your Github account (https://help.github.com/articles/generating-ssh-keys).
+- Make sure you have an SSH key setup to your Github account (https://help.github.com/articles/generating-ssh-keys).
+- Make sure you have git installed.

 The following is needed the first time setting up Jekyll in a development machine (it needs to be run in the console under the project directory):